dekaikiwi/dekaikiwi.github.io_middleman/source/notes/java_arraycopy.html.md

 # Java's System.arraycopy

-The below may seem simple to someone has used Java regularly for years, however I'm jumping back in after year or two in the Ruby-sphere and trying to blow the cobwebs out with a few coding challenges on [HackerRank](https://www.hackerrank.com/)
+The below may seem simple to someone has used Java regularly for years, however I'm jumping back in after a few years in the Ruby-sphere and trying to blow the cobwebs out with a few coding challenges on [HackerRank](https://www.hackerrank.com/)

 Because Java passes references to the arrays around between methods, we can't alter arrays the context of a method without interfering with the state of the array in other methods.